Woolston, Cheshire

 Woolston is a settlement and civil parish in the Borough of Warrington in the county of Cheshire, England.
 Formerly a township called 'Woolston with Martinscroft' within the parish of Warrington, there are two main settlements: Woolston to the west and Martinscroft to the east.
-The parish is on the north bank of the River Mersey and takes in Paddington to the south-west.
+Formerly within the historic county of Lancashire, the parish is on the north bank of the River Mersey and takes in Paddington to the south-west.
 It is bounded by the River Mersey to the south, Bruche and Padgate to the west, Longbarn and Birchwood to the north and Rixton to the east.

-Within the boundaries of the historic county of Lancashire, the township remained an agricultural community on the furthest outskirts of Warrington until the 1970s, when the development of Warrington New Town radically transformed its rural character.
+The township remained an agricultural community on the furthest outskirts of Warrington until the 1970s, when the development of Warrington New Town radically transformed its rural character.
 The parish is generally known as just Woolston.

 Geography

 A 1907 Victoria County History description reads:

 The area has two main natural areas: Woolston Linear Park and the Woolston Eyes Nature Reserve, a Site of Special Scientific Interest.

 Woolston is in the Mersey Valley and so there is a very slight lowering in height between it and the surrounding areas.
 The highest point is on the Woolston Eyes, formerly Thelwall Eyes, (four-man-made areas formed by large embankments for the dispersement of dredging waste).
 The lowest point is the marshland formed by the dereliction of the Woolston New Cut Canal and Woolston Old Canal.
 The Manchester Ship Canal denotes the southerly boundary of the Eyes reserve and can be crossed either via nearby Latchford locks or by the unique penny ferry crossing (11p each way as of October 2009).
 Woolston has plenty of waterways including the aforementioned canals; the new cut of the River Mersey; and the Manchester Ship Canal.